Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Background

 \subsection{Dynamic Searchable Symmetric Encryption}

-In this section, we briefly overview dynamic SE.
-More details of forward and backward privacy are in~\cite{Bost16,RaphaelBO17}.
+In this section, we briefly overview dynamic SE and the notion of forward and backward privacy in dynamic SE.
 Following the verbatim in~\cite{Bost16,RaphaelBO17}, let \textsf{DB} represent a database of documents, and each document \textsf{doc} with a unique identifier \textit{id} is a variable-length set of unique keywords.
-We use \textsf{DB}($w$) to present the set of documents where $w$ occurs.
+We use \textsf{DB}($w$) to present the set of documents where keyword $w$ occurs.
 The total number of keyword-document pairs is denoted by $N$, $W$ is the total number of distinct keywords in \textsf{DB}.
 All $N$ keyword-document pairs are stored in an index $M_I$, which is a dictionary structure mapping each unique keyword $w$ to a list of matching documents in \textsf{DB}($w$).
 The encrypted database, named \textsf{EDB} is a collection of encrypted documents.
 A dynamic SE scheme $\Sigma=(\textsf{Setup}, \textsf{Search}, \textsf{Update})$ consists of three protocols between a client and a server as follows: